Projeto-Pindorama/copacabana/README.md

 For testing, i'm using [Pindorama's Mitzune](https://github.com/Projeto-Pindorama/mitzune), a tool that i've developed specifically for this task.
+The virtual disk image is being mounted using [Pindorama's lemount](http://github.com/Projeto-Pindorama/lemount), that's why any mentions to the Copacabana mounted disk partition are prefixed /dsk/Xp --- where X is a number, usually 0 in the documentation since this is the only and first image that i have mounted in my host.

 I'll describe the entire process of in fact building the system in the docs.